peterhinch/micropython-micropower/README.md

 zero.
 A driver for FRAM may be found [here](https://github.com/peterhinch/micropython-fram.git) which also details a source for the modules.

-Larger volumes of data could be stored in an SD card whose power can be controlled as required: the Pyboard has an sdcard driver enabling a card in an SPI adapter to be mounted in the filesystem.
+Larger volumes of data could be stored in an SD card whose power can be controlled as required: MicroPython supports an sdcard driver module enabling a card in an SPI adapter to be mounted in the filesystem.
 While lacking the extreme endurance of FRAM it should offer an effective solution in most applications, with power switching overcoming the "always on" limitation of the inbuilt SD card connector.